 Youth ALIVE! advocates for sensible policies that reduce gun, gang, family and dating violence and that promote justice and equity for communities disproportionately affected by violence.

-Youth ALIVE! knows that in order to achieve our goals of a safe, equitable and just community, we need to change the conditions we live in.
-This is why Youth ALIVE! strongly supportED the following bills in 2019.
+Youth ALIVE! knows that in order to achieve our goals of a safe, equitable, and just community, we need to change the conditions we live in.
+This is why Youth ALIVE! strongly supported the following bills in 2020.

 You can submit a letter to support or oppose these policies, too!